Clouds, rain delay SpaceX Falcon rocket launch

-CAPE CANAVERAL Fla Space Exploration Technologies delayed its cargo run to the International Space Station for NASA on Saturday after thick cloud and rain socked in its central Florida launch site.
+CAPE CANAVERAL, Fla.
+Sept 20 Space Exploration Technologies delayed its cargo run to the International Space Station for NASA on Saturday after thick cloud and rain socked in its central Florida launch site.

 Liftoff of the company's Falcon 9 rocket and Dragon freighter was rescheduled for 1:53 a.m.
 EDT/0553 GMT on Sunday.
 Meteorologists expected a 60 percent chance of acceptable weather.